On linearly ordered sets of chain components

-\begin{defi} Let $A,B\subset\mathbb{R}$ be two nonempty disjoint connected sets.
+\begin{defi} Let $A,B\subseteq\mathbb{R}$ be two nonempty disjoint connected sets.
 We say $A<B$, if $x<y$ for all $x\in A$ and $y\in B$.
-We say that $C\subset \mathbb{R}$ nonempty connected set is \emph{intermediate} between $A$ and $B$, if $A<C<B$.
+We say that $C\subseteq \mathbb{R}$ nonempty connected set is \emph{intermediate} between $A$ and $B$, if $A<C<B$.
 Notice that the sets $A$, $B$ and $C$ can also be a singleton. \end{defi}

 Let us define the following partial order relation on the power set of the unit interval $[0,1]$.

 \begin{defi} Let $\mathcal{P}([0,1])$ be the power set of the unit interval.
 Let us define a partial order relation on $\mathcal{P}([0,1])$, denoted by $\le_{\mathcal{P}}$, as follows.
 For $I,J\in \mathcal{P}([0,1])$, we say that $I\leq_{\mathcal{P}} J$ if and only if either $I=J$ or $x<y$ for every $x\in I$ and $y\in J$.
 We say that $I <_\mathcal{P} J$ if $I\le_\mathcal{P} J$ and $I\neq J$. \end{defi}